mother-of-all-self-hosting/mash-playbook/docs/services/endlessh.md

 # Endlessh

-[Endlessh-go](https://github.com/shizunge/endlessh-go) is a Golang implementation of [endlessh](https://github.com/skeeto/endlessh), an [SSH trapit](https://nullprogram.com/blog/2019/03/22).
+[Endlessh-go](https://github.com/shizunge/endlessh-go) is a Golang implementation of [endlessh](https://github.com/skeeto/endlessh), an [SSH tarpit](https://nullprogram.com/blog/2019/03/22).
 Installing it is powered by the [mother-of-all-self-hosting/ansible-role-endlessh](https://github.com/mother-of-all-self-hosting/ansible-role-endlessh) Ansible role.

 ## Dependencies

 This service requires the following other services:

 - (optionally) [Traefik](traefik.md) - a reverse-proxy server for exposing endlessh publicly
 - (optionally) [Prometheus](./prometheus.md) - a database for storing metrics
 - (optionally) [Grafana](./grafana.md) - a web UI that can query the prometheus datasource (connection) and display the logs

-## Prerequesites
+## Prerequisites

-An SSH trapit server needs a port to mimic the SSH server.
+An SSH tarpit server needs a port to mimic the SSH server.
 Port 22 is therefore a good choice.
-If you already have your ssh server on this port, you'll have to relocate it.
+If you already have your SSH server on this port, you'll have to relocate it.
-I recommend a random port for the ssh server (eg: 14567) and port 22 for the trapit.
+I recommend using a random port for the ssh server (eg: 14567) and port 22 for the tarpit.

 ## Installing